 Plan to spend about an hour.
 After your tour here, go explore more of Crown Center and other nearby attractions like SEA LIFE listed below.

-Must See Kansas City Museums (admission required)
+Things to Do in Kansas City (admission required)

 SEA LIFE Kansas City